piotrek1555/Azure-Fundamentals-Workshops/Instructions/02-App-services/3-Create-container-based-web-app.md

 5. Repeat step 4 a few times, and switch back to the **Overview** blade of your web app and scroll down.
 You will notice several charts tracking Data In/Out and Requests.
 You should be able to see corresponding telemetry being displayed in these charts.
 This includes number of requests and average response time.

+**Congratulations!** you successfully created an Azure Container Instance.

 >**Note**: To avoid additional costs, you can remove this resource group.
 Search for resource groups, click your resource group, and then click **Delete resource group**.
 Verify the name of the resource group and then click **Delete**.
 Monitor the **Notifications** to see how the delete is proceeding.

-Congratultions you successfully created an Azure Container Instance.